alexlawrence/reznik/README.md

 ###Output

 The generated list can be output as JSON, plain text, dot file or as an HTML module browser.
-Each output contains all defined modules, all of their dependencies, all errors occurred during the evaluation and some information messages.
+Every output contains all defined modules, all of their dependencies, all errors occurred during the evaluation and some information messages.
-Depending on the configured options a list of flattened and/or inverted dependencies will also be included.
+However Only JSON and plain output are suited for further processing as they contain the full set of information.
+The HTML output generates a pretty printed and self contained HTML file with the possibility to search for keywords.
+The dot output generates a simplified directed dependencies graph.a

 Example modules: